shalivan/shalivan.github.io/_posts/ART/12-01-01-LevelDesign.md

 ## Saliency
-**Where to look** - Attention garbing.
+**Where to look**
+Attention garbing.
 Control where player and cam look.

+### Bottom up
-  - **Bottom up Saliency** - Contrast, movement  (Stronger in cinema cause we are chilling)
+- Contrast, movement  (Stronger in cinema cause we are chilling)

+### Top Down
-  - **Top-Down Saliency** - Humans (meaning), NowSilent (We care now) (Stronger in goal/task orient mode) Human faces, people, things associated with our current task/goal (attentional goals).
+- Humans (meaning), NowSilent (We care now) (Stronger in goal/task orient mode) Human faces, people, things associated with our current task/goal (attentional goals).

-**Attentional goals**  help players notice and pay attention to things  - (which can mean you become more ‘blind’ to other things). a locked gate they might assume the goal forward is to open the gate (even though the solution is to climb out a window).It’s also worth noting that if players are already focused on something  else
+**Attentional goals**  help players notice and pay attention to things  - (which can mean you become more ‘blind’ to other things). a locked gate they might assume the goal forward is to open the gate (even though the solution is to climb out a window).It’s also worth noting that if players are already focused on something else ...

 ## Affordances
+**Where to go**
-**Where to go / what are possible actions** provide strong clues to the operations of things.
-Control what players believe is usable -  Windows afford to looking through.
-Doors for enter, slots for inserting, knobs for turning, buton for press, flips for switch.
+Possibles of potential actions.
+Provide strong clues to the operations of things.
+Control what players believe is usable.
+- **Objects** -  Windows afford to looking through.
+Doors for enter, slots for inserting, knobs for turning, buton for press, flips for switch, Machines to use

-.

-- **Positive** - Afford to be used
-- **Negative** - Doesn’t afford to be used and can’t be  / Nope zone
-- **False** - ! looks like it affords to be used but can’t

-.

-- **Objects** - Machines, doors...
 - **Surface**  - floor. we walk to affordance surface to walk. along longest sight lights. (or somewhere else if there could be price)
+- **Lights**

-### Encourage
+### Positive
+Afford to be used

+Way of Encourage player to take action
 - **Mystery** - If there is information to learn `Whining` - landmark with mystery element
 - **Teasing** - Show what you can get yet.
 - **Collectables**
 - high level long term goals. not pull a leaver.

+### Negative
+Doesn’t afford to be used and can’t be  / Nope zone

+### False
+looks like it affords to be used but can’t

 # Space